Women's Adventure Travels

 Corporate Responsibility, Pt I: Ice Cream Social

 Edmondson compares Ben and Jerry's long-term community values with the short-term interests of other corporations.
-The ice cream company's policies run counter to prominent economists' ideas, like Milton Friedman, at the time of its founding.
+The ice cream company's policies run counter to prominent economists' ideas, like Milton Friedman, at its founding.

 Corporations in the 70s and 80s tended to maximize shareholder value and short-term gain.
 Edmondson explains how this led to unethical cost-cutting, worker mistreatment, and sending manufacturing facilities offshore.